Interventional Cardiology

 Appointment New Patient Appointment or 214-645-8000

-UT Southwestern Medical Center is recognized by U.S. News & World Report as one of the nation's top 20 hospitals for cardiology and heart surgery.
+UT Southwestern Medical Center is recognized by U.S. News & World Report as one of the nation's top 25 hospitals for heart and vascular surgery.

 The specialized interventional cardiologists at UT Southwestern Medical Center perform a number of sophisticated minimally invasive procedures to improve heart conditions and manage symptoms.

-From heart failure and rhythm disorders to coronary artery disease and valve conditions, our experienced team can evaluate and treat a wide range of cardiovascular concerns.
+From heart failure and to coronary artery disease and valve conditions, our experienced team can evaluate and treat a wide range of cardiovascular concerns.

 UT Southwestern’s interventional cardiologists use advanced, catheter-based procedures to treat and manage symptoms for people diagnosed with or suspected of having cardiovascular conditions such as: